The Role of Customer Loyalty in Marketing

 Give your customer something to see or review before they make a decision.
 Send your customers a product or business folder that shows what you do and what is available.

 Think ahead and solve problems before they happen.
-Offer a program that can tackle the problem without sending everyone into a panic.
+Offer a customer loyalty program that can tackle the problem without sending everyone into a panic.

 Take advantage of current technology to help address routine questions or provide extra email information for an extended review of the products your customers purchase.